ronaaronson/mycgi/README.md

 **Also supported are POST and PUT requests where the data is a JSON-encoded dictionary.**

-To use `mycgi.Form` with WSGI applications:
+To use `mycgi.Form` with a WSGI application:

 ```
 from mycgi import Form